microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

 - Find new connections by skills

 > [NOTE]
 > - Before you can use this app, you may be asked for your permissions to use the connection.
-More information: [**Allow connections in sample  apps**](use-sample-apps-from-teams-store.md#step-1---allow-connections).
+More information: [Allow connections in sample apps](https://learn.microsoft.com/en-us/power-apps/teams/use-sample-apps#step-1---allow-connections)
 > - This app is available in three different Teams themes: Default, Dark and High contrast.
-When you [**change the theme in Teams**](https://support.microsoft.com/office/change-settings-in-teams-b506e8f1-1a96-4cf1-8c6b-b6ed4f424bc7),  the app automatically updates to match the selected theme.
-More information: [**Get the Teams theme using the Teams integration object**](use-teams-integration-object.md#get-the-teams-theme)
+When you [change the theme in Teams](https://support.microsoft.com/en-us/office/change-settings-in-teams-b506e8f1-1a96-4cf1-8c6b-b6ed4f424bc7), the app automatically updates to match the selected theme.
+More information: [Get the Teams theme using the Teams integration object](https://learn.microsoft.com/en-us/power-apps/teams/use-teams-integration-object#get-the-teams-theme)

-## Open the Get connected app
+## Open the Get Connected app

-To open the Get connected app:
+To open the Get Connected app:

 1. Sign in to Teams.
 1. Select the Team.
-1. Select the channel where you installed the **Get connected** app.
+1. Select the channel where you installed the **Get Connected** app.
-1. Select the **Get connected** tab.
+1. Select the **Get Connected** tab.
 1. Select **Allow** if the app asks for your permissions to use the connectors.
 1. You can learn more about extending this app's capabilities on the splash screen.
 Select **Got it** to close the screen, and go to the app.
 To hide this message while opening this app again, select **Don't show this again** before you select **Got it**.

 ![Getting started screen](https://github.com/microsoft/teams-powerapps-app-templates/blob/main/GetConnected/Documentation/media/get-connected/getting-started.png "Getting started screen")

-## Understanding the Get connected interface (Teams)
+## Understanding the Get Connected interface (Teams)

-Get connected is all about making connections with your colleagues.
-The Get connected app gives you easy access to details about the skills of your colleagues, and enables discovering and meeting new friends, connections with peers, and connection with an expert based on their skills.
+Get Connected is all about making connections with your colleagues.
+The Get Connected app gives you easy access to details about the skills of your colleagues, and enables discovering and meeting new friends, connections with peers, and connection with an expert based on their skills.
 You can connect randomly to meet and learn new things from each other, or meet with an expert to learn how to overcome challenges, and connect peers with others who will have similar skills form a group to understand challenges and overcome them together.

 ![Connect with someone](https://github.com/microsoft/teams-powerapps-app-templates/blob/main/GetConnected/Documentation/media/get-connected/main-screen.png "Connect with someone")